jlywxy/lg-h7b0-ltdc/readme.md

 the "pichonkun" image is defined in `Core/Src/lgb-logo-rbgdata.h`![](demo3.png)<br/>

 ## improvements
-220527:<br/>
+220528:<br/>
-1. changed LTDC freq to 42MHz to get stability and performance.
+1. changed LTDC freq to 29MHz to get stability.
 2. changed buffer type to from ARGB888 to RGB888, making display almost in full screen(480*720) within internal sram (cost 99.5%).
-3. imporved demo algos by creating hue, sine, cosine LUT to improve performance. now rotating circle is bigger and fps promoted. full-screen color shifting also can up to 60fps.
+3. imporved demo algos by creating sine and cosine LUT to improve performance. now rotating circle is bigger and fps promoted.

 ## LG LD050WV1 screen configuration (lighting up) in brief
 ### steps